 There are fixed costs to keep a building open, lights on and staff in place.
 There are investors who are more interested in dividends than creative ideas.
 Pressure from investors leads CEOs to worry more about quarterly earnings reports than long-term growth.

 3 Lessons Learned

-With online entities like Amazon.com Inc. (NASDAQ:AMZNC) announcing one physical retail format after another to directly compete with brick and mortar, traditional companies like Wal-Mart Stores Inc. (NYSE:WMTC) and Target Corp.
-(NYSE:TGTC) are acquiring brands, building their own online networks and taking time to learn valuable lessons.
+With online entities like Amazon.com Inc. (NASDAQ:AMZNC) announcing one physical retail format after another to directly compete with brick and mortar, traditional companies like Wal-Mart Stores Inc. (NYSE:WMTB) and Target Corp.
+(NYSE:TGTB) are acquiring brands, building their own online networks and taking time to learn valuable lessons.

 Those lessons include the need to collect and use customer data just like Amazon, Netflix Inc. (NASDAQ:NFLXC) and Alphabet Inc. (NASDAQ:GOOGC) have to achieve success in retail, media and advertising.
 They’ve also learned the value of automation and personalization and the fact it has to be translated to a retail setting.
 Finally, they learned the value of ground-breaking technology to help sellers know what buyers want to buy and when they want to buy it.

 Off Price Stores